 An early start

 Of all the thousands of images taken throughout your day, the confetti (or bubbles or rice) shot is probably the one that captures most, the joy, the relief, the love and the style not only of the couple, but also of the guests.
-Did you know, for example, that certain types of petal float in the air longer than others (thanks @shropshirepetals!)?
-Or that confetti colours can be accurately matched to the bridal party’s colour scheme to compliment the bride and groom in the confetti shot?
-I love detail!

-The drinks reception gives me the chance to properly mingle amongst your guests catching those great images of happiness and celebration.
+The drinks reception gives us the chance to properly mingle amongst your guests catching those great images of happiness and celebration.
 As before, with two photographers we can capture more of these lovely guest moments.

-You may have noticed that I haven’t mentioned the breakfast itself – because who likes to be photographed eating!
+You may have noticed that we haven’t mentioned the breakfast itself – because who likes to be photographed eating!
 There is one exception to that rule; the wedding cake… Cutting the cake is a bit of a ritual and can have its moments, but the anticipation of a mouthful of cake being offered to your newly-wed is most tempting to a photographer…!

 The day moves into the night and all too soon into treasured memories.
-I try to tell your story just as you imagined it and perhaps to add a little extra magic too, so that when you look back on the images on screen and in an album you don’t so much see it as it was, but feel it as it was.
+We try to tell your story just as you imagined it and perhaps to add a little extra magic too, so that when you look back on the images on screen and in an album you don’t so much see it as it was, but feel it as it was.

 You were magnificent…

-I have the proof!
+We have the proof!